virteal/side/README.md

 the action.

-### side.end( result ) - set result of side action
+### side.end( result ) - set result of side action with no retries

 After a call to `side.end()`, the next retry will actually terminate the side action.
-This is useful to avoid extra attempts when the last step of a side action blocks, specially when that last step performs a side effect.
+This is useful to avoid an extra attempt when the last step of a side action blocks, specially when that last step performs a side effect.